Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 As before in \eqref{labelpermute}, there is a free and properly discontinuous $\Z_{d}$-action which cyclically permutes the labels of the boundary marked points; as before, $\kappa$ changes the label $z_i$ to $z_{i+1}$ for $i < d$, and $z_d$ to $z_1$ (compare Lemma \ref{freediscontinuous}).

-Finally, we come to the third moduli space \eqref{hatequivariant}, the moduli space of discs with with $d+1$ positive boundary marked points $z_f, z_1, \ldots, z_{d}$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $k$ additional interior marked points $p_1, \ldots, p_k$ (without an asymptotic marker), marked as {\it auxiliary}, staisfying a {\it strict radial ordering} condition as before: for any representative element with $z_f$ fixed at 1 and $z_{out}$ at 0, we require \eqref{ordered} to hold, as well as condition \eqref{pointingcondition}.
-The boundary marked point $z_f$ is also marked as auxiliary, but abstractly, we see that ${ }_k\hat{\mc{R}}_d^1 \cong { }_k\check{\mc{R}}_{d+1}^1$.
+Finally, we come to the third moduli space \eqref{hatequivariant}, the moduli space of discs with with $d+1$ positive boundary marked points $z_1, \ldots, z_{d}, z_f$ labeled in counterclockwise order, 1 interior negative puncture $z_{out}$ equipped with an asymptotic marker, and $k$ additional interior marked points $p_1, \ldots, p_k$ (without an asymptotic marker), marked as {\it auxiliary}, staisfying a {\it strict radial ordering} condition as before: for any representative element with $z_f$ fixed at 1 and $z_{out}$ at 0, we require \eqref{ordered} to hold, as well as condition \eqref{pointingcondition}.
+The boundary marked point $z_f$ is also marked as auxiliary, but apart from this designation we see that (identifying $z_f$ with $z_{d+1}$) ${ }_k\hat{\mc{R}}_d^1 \cong { }_k\check{\mc{R}}_{d+1}^1$.
+See Figure \ref{fig:ock_hat}.

 In codimension 1, the compactification $ { }_k \overline{\hat{\mc{R}}}_{d}^1$ has boundary covered by inclusions of the following strata: